boltops-tools/lono/docs/_docs/tutorials/ec2/edit-native.md

 1. Compiling Different Templates with Lono
 2. Using Native CloudFormation Logical Constructs

-A major difference is when the conditional logic gets determined.
+A significant difference is when the conditional logic gets determined.
 When we use standard CloudFormation constructs, the logical decisions are made at **run-time**.
-When we use lono to produce multiple templates it happen at **compile time**.
+When we use lono to produce multiple templates, it happens at **compile time**.
 Whether this is good or bad is really up to how you use it.
 Remember, "With great power comes great responsibility."

 <a id="prev" class="btn btn-basic" href="{% link _docs/tutorials/ec2/edit-lono.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/tutorials/ec2/cfn-delete.md %}">Next Step</a>